Caring for outdoor cats: How to keep them safe and healthy

 According to a study published in academic journal Animals (Basel), around 63% of domestic cats in the United States live their lives inside, with little or no access to the great outdoors.
 In contrast, in many European countries, that number drops to around 26%, with more cats being allowed to roam free.
 Regardless of which side of the world you live on, if you decide to have an outdoor cat, there are a few things worth considering.

-While the great outdoors provides a superior environment for physical exercise and is great for keeping your kitty mentally stimulated, unless you have a secure outdoor cat enclosure for your feline friend, it also increases the risk of your cat contracting an infectious disease, picking up fleas and ticks, and being exposed to a range of potential threats, such as traffic and predators.
+While the great outdoors provides a superior environment for physical exercise and is great for keeping your kitty mentally stimulated, unless you have one of the best outdoor cat enclosures for your feline friend, it also increases the risk of your cat contracting an infectious disease, picking up fleas and ticks, and being exposed to a range of potential threats, such as traffic and predators.

 There’s no denying that our feline friends who spend most of their time outdoors live a more dangerous life than their brothers and sisters who spend their days in the safety and comfort of home.
 But, that doesn’t mean that your kitty can’t thrive as an outdoor cat.
 Below, we walk you through the pros and cons of this lifestyle and what you can do to ensure your beloved bundle of fur stays happy and healthy.